JuliaGeo/GeoInterfaceRFC.jl/README.md

 GeoInterface.ngeom(geom)::Integer
 GeoInterface.getgeom(geom, i)  # geomtype -> GeoInterface.Y
 ```
 Where the `getgeom` could be an iterator (without the i) as well.
 It will return a new geom with the correct `geomtype`.
+The `ngeom` and `getgeom` are aliases for their geom specific counterparts, such as `npoints` and `getpoint` for LineStrings.

 There are also optional generic methods that could help or speed up operations:
 ```julia